buuugne/FindTheCastle/README.md

 # Java 2D game
 Can you escape the labirinth and find the castle?
-Be careful or get lost!
+Be witty or get lost!